mrterranova/liri-node-app-previous/README.md

    * * `do-what-it-says`

+   Adding an arguement will give you results of your choosing.
+If not, no worries, there is a condition written for that as well.

 ### Overview

 In this assignment, LIRI app is made to function much like SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.